Tim Smit

 Sir Timothy Bartel Smit KBE (born 25 September 1954) is a Dutch-born British businessman who jointly helped create the Lost Gardens of Heligan, and the Eden Project in Cornwall, United Kingdom.

 Early life

-Tim Smit was born in Scheveningen, the son of airline pilot Jan Smit and his English wife.
+Tim Smit was born in Scheveningen, The Hague, the son of airline KLM chief executive Jan Smit and his English wife.
 He was educated in England at Vinehall School, East Sussex, and Cranbrook School, Kent, before going on to study archaeology and anthropology at Hatfield College, Durham.